 An initial question is where requests can be received.
-If a public authority accepts electronic requests, this is easy: it simply needs to establish a dedicated email address for this purpose.
-It is also ideal to provide an online system for submitting requests via the website.
+For electronic requests, this simply entails establish a dedicated email address for this purpose, but it is ideal for public authorities also to accept requests through the central Mahoali Portal.

 Receiving physical requests is more difficult.
-There should be a dedicated address for mailing requests.
+Public authorities should have a dedicated address for mailing requests.
 But better practice is also to receive requests delivered in person, ideally via any of the public offices of a public authority throughout the country.
 If this is the case, the public authority will need some system for ensuring that requests lodged in various places are somehow transmitted to the centre for processing by the information officer.
 An alternative is to enable the processing of requests where they are received, but this depends on having staff at that location who know how to do this, as well as the availability of the information there.